asdofindia/asdofindia.github.io/books.md

 * Looking Two Ways / Fail Safe - [brainpickings](https://www.brainpickings.org/2013/05/15/debbie-millman-look-both-ways-fail-safe/)
 * [Mindset: The New Psychology of Success](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/)
 * Essentialism - recommended [on twitter](https://twitter.com/RheumEpi/status/1376380207263666187?s=20) in the context of getting the *right* things done.
+* Lies That Bind by Kwame Anthony Appiah - suggested by Richard Stallman

 ### Politics